Background of the Russo-Georgian War: Dissolution of the Soviet Union and the 1992-1993 war

 In August 1992, war broke out when the National Guard of Georgia entered Abkhazia to free captive Georgian officials, and to reopen the railway line.
 Ardzinba allegedly knew in advance of the Georgian deployment, according to Georgian authorities.
 Reportedly, Abkhaz troops were the first to open fire.
 Georgian soldiers moved to Sukhumi and took government buildings and looted the city.
 Eduard Shevardnadze, Georgia's leader, did not need another war soon after South Ossetia, but was reluctant to condemn the national guard's commander, Tengiz Kitovani, who allegedly led the incursion into Sukhumi unauthorized.
 Abkhaz separatist government retreated to Gudauta where the Russian military base was located.
 Russian military did not impede the crossing of the Russia-Georgia border by the North Caucasian militants into Abkhazia.
-On 3 September 1992, Ardzinba met with Shevardnadze and Russian president Boris Yeltsin in Moscow.
+On 3 September 1992, Ardzinba met with Shevardnadze and Russian president Boris Yeltsin in Moscow and signed the ceasefire agreement.
 Ardzinba officially agreed to the deployment of Georgian forces in Abkhazia.
 However, the hostilities soon resumed.
 The capture of Gagra by Shamil Basayev in October 1992 enabled the Abkhaz to gain control of the border with Russia.
 Russian political establishment originally did not support the Abkhaz side, although this situation later changed.
 Some people in the Russian political circles despised Shevardnadze for his role in the Dissolution of the Soviet Union and therefore took the Abkhaz side.
 Russian military assisted the Abkhaz separatists.
 Russian military jets conducted aerial strikes against Georgians in Sukhumi.
 Large numbers of Georgian residents of Abkhazia did not participate in the armed hostilities.

 The armed hostilities in Abkhazia lasted until Russia negotiated a ceasefire in July 1993 with the Sochi Agreement and Georgian weaponry was withdrawn from Abkhazia.
 Russian defence minister Pavel Grachev, friend of Tengiz Kitovani, played pivotal role in brokering the ceasefire.
 The ceasefire agreement was accepted by Shevardnadze in order to prevent a clash with Russia.
 Normal life resumed in Sukhumi as Georgian residents came back.
 The ceasefire was violated in September of that year as the Abkhaz began to storm Sukhumi and overran it on 27 September.
 Most Georgian officials in the parliament building were executed.
 The Russian military permitted the violation of July 1993 ceasefire since Georgia still had not become a member of the Commonwealth of Independent States (CIS).
 Numerous Georgians died during their flight from Abkhaz attack which succeeded in capturing the most part of Abkhazia by the end of September.
 Total casualties of the war were 20,000 dead.
 According to some estimates, the population of Abkhazia was probably reduced to less than 150,000 after an ethnic cleansing of Georgians, a decrease from 535,600 before the war.
 Georgian internally displaced persons from Abkhazia numbered 250,000.